Jurugi/KF2-UE3-Hook/README.md

 2) VAC doesn't really work on this game, it's just to serve as an example of a detour hook done on x64 bit for UE3.

 3) Small anti-copy paste added.
+Most of aimbot function stripped (if you can't make one using at least 3 of the available ways then you probably should not be using this).